Auburn Table Tennis Club

 Open Play:

+Monday evenings.
 In general we set up sufficient tables to accommodate the number of players present.
 Play is not structured and can be either singles or doubles.
-It is highly recommended that new players not accustomed to a competitive format begin their experience with our club on Monday evenings.
-This will allow you the best opportunity to become acquainted with us.

 Round Robin Competition:

-Due to facility limitations, we must limit play to the first thirty-six players signing up.
+Due to facility limitations, we must limit play to the first thirty players signing up.

 We provide balls and have a limited supply of paddles that can be borrowed.
 Please wear non-marring shoes.